myWsq/processor/README.md

 }
 ```

 It should work well but unfortunately doesn't.
-It's because the `reactive`rewrite the original reactivity.
-So we should declare some new reactive state.
+Because the `reactive` rewrite the original reactivity.
+So we need to declare some new reactive state.

 ```js
 import QueryIt from "../../src/query-it";